The Four Fundamental Concepts of Psychoanalysis: Background

-In early 1964, with Claude Lévi-Strauss and Fernand Braudel's support, he is appointed lecturer at the École Pratique des Hautes Etudes.
+In early 1964, with Claude Lévi-Strauss and Fernand Braudel's support, he was appointed lecturer at the École Pratique des Hautes Etudes.
 He begins his new seminar on "The Four Fundamental Concepts of Psychoanalysis" on January 15 in the Dussane room at the École Normale Supérieure.

 Contents

 Lacan talks about the censorship of his teachings and his excommunication from official psychoanalytical circles.
 He wants to train analysts and, at the same time, address the non-analyst by raising the following questions: Is psychoanalysis a science?
 If so, under what conditions?
 If it is – the "science of the unconscious" or a "conjectural science of the subject" – what can it teach us about science?

 Lacan sought in his eleventh Seminar to cover what he called "the major Freudian concepts – I have isolated four that seem to come within this category...the first two, the Unconscious and Repetition.
 The Transference – I hope to approach it next time -...and lastly, the Drive."
 Praxis thus, which "places the subject in a position of dealing with the real through the symbolic," produces concepts, of which four are offered here: the Unconscious, Repetition, Transference and the Drive.